 Automotive Alarm Systems

 Troubleshooting automotive alarm systems can be a daunting task.
-This is especially true if it is a factory alarm or an aftermarket alarm system with no installation information available.
+It's especially true if it's a factory alarm or an aftermarket alarm system with no installation information available.
 Factory alarm systems typically incorporate the control module into the BCM or PCM.

-Switches: Located in the door jam, a courtesy light switch illuminates the dome light and informs the anti-theft system if one of the doors has been opened.
-Courtesy light, trunk and hood switches are simple on/off switches that may become faulty and wreak havoc on the security system.
+Switches: The courtesy light switch illuminates the dome light and informs the anti-theft system if someone opens one of the doors.
+Courtesy light, trunk, and hood switches are simple on/off switches that can become faulty and wreak havoc on the security system.
+A loose trunk, hood, or door hinge could cause intermittent problems.
 All three of these switches are used to prevent unauthorized entry.

 If the switch is stuck open, the alarm may not set and remain unarmed.
 The switch controls the dome light that can drain the battery if left illuminated.
 An intermittent problem with a courtesy light, trunk, or hood switch can cause problems with the alarm system.
 The faulty switch may cause the alarm to activate on its own.

 Ignition Switch: Alarm systems use the ignition switch to disable the starting system.
 Splicing into the ignition switch provides access to aftermarket systems.
 This installation takes patience.
 Working in uncomfortable positions for long periods can make installation more difficult.
 It's essential to take the time to splice into a wire, soldier, and insulate it to provide a good connection that doesn't fail or result in an intermittent connection.